7 Hiatal Hernia Weird Symptoms; Gastroenterologist Explains.

 Large Hiatal hernias (especially the paraesophageal type) can lead to episodes of shortness of breath.

-In most cases, dyspnea is mild and intermittent and may be related to meals.
+Dyspnea is usually mild and intermittent and may be related to meals.

 However, case reports of severe dyspnea due to hiatal hernia is present but rare (reference).